miangelisse-ux/kairoslive/architecture.md

 ## 📊 System Overview 🌸

-Kairos Live is a **multi-tenant real-time SaaS platform** for running synchronized church services.
+Kairos Live is a **pre-deployment SaaS architecture and system design implementation**.

 It follows a **cloud-native, event-driven architecture**, where: